Meadowlarke/Bibliography/Bibliography.md

 306: Praat, computer program for speach analyses and synthesis.

+##### Corbet, John.
+"Flutist Nicole Mitchell Uses Music to Map a Possible Paradise." _Chicago Reader,_ August 27, 2018.

+1: Little bio of Mitchell.

+2: _Mandorla Awakening_ story and suite of music.

+-: Work with Tatsu Aoki, musician and filmmaker.

+3: Debut of the piece at MCA.

+-: Mitchell on musical generas as fading restrictions.

+5: Mitchell's political ethos.

 ##### Crawford, Richard. _An Introduction to America’s Music._ New York: Norton, 2001.